-ANAWAY from the Printing Office in Quebec, on Sunday night the twenty-fitch inflant, a Negro Lad named JOE, born in Africa, about twenty years of age, about five feet and an half high, full round fac'd, a little marked with the small-pox, speaks English and French tolerably; he had on when he went away a new green fur-cap, a blue suit of cloaths, a pair of grey worsted flockings and Canadian maeaffins.
-All persons are hereby forewarned from harbouring or aiding him to cleape, as they may depend on being prosecuted significant of the face, and the ways will size in few to the utm il rigour of the Law, and whoever will give information where he is harboured, or bring him back, shall have EIGHT DOLLARS Reward from THE PRINTER.
+ANAWAY from the Printing Office in Quebec, on Sunday night the twenty-fitch inflant, a Negro Lad named JOE, born in Africa, about twenty years of age, about five feet and an half high, full found fac'd, a little marked with the small-pox, speaks English and French tolerably; he had on when he went away a new green fur-cap, a blue suit of cloaths, a pair of grey worsted flockings and Canadian maeaffins.
+All persons are hereby forewarned from harbouring or aiding him to cleape, as they may depend on being prosecuted to the utm il rigour of the Law, and whoever will give information where he is harboured, or bring him back, shall have EIGHT DOLLARS Reward from THE PRINTER.